portlandcodeschool/ruby-on-rails-2013Q3/capstone/capstone_plan.md

 Here are the dates for 2013Q4:

+* 11/20 - elevator pitch is ready
-11/27 - First draft of brief is ready
+* 11/27 - First draft of brief is ready online on repo wiki
-12/04 - initial technical review of stories, wireframes, flows, gems 12/11 - technical review of tests and code
+* 12/04 - initial technical review of stories, wireframes, flows, gems
+* 12/11 - technical review of tests and code
-12/18 - technical review of tests and code
+* 12/18 - technical review of tests and code
-01/01 - technical review, beta testing begins
+* 01/01 - technical review, beta testing begins
-01/08 - demo & presentation dress rehearsals
+* 01/08 - demo & presentation dress rehearsals
-01/15 - Demos and Presentation, After-Party
+* 01/15 - Demos and Presentation, After-Party

 # Deliverables Details